IQSM NYLI Candriam U.S. Mid Cap Equity ETF

 Growth & Forward Outlook

-Where growth and expectations intersect, the estimated 12-month price change of 18.64%, where analyst assumptions support a moderate upside case if execution remains steady, while TTM revenue growth of 21.75% suggesting the portfolio's businesses are collectively capturing meaningful market share or pricing power.
-The projected 12-month EPS growth rate of 30.3% is a standout component of the forward case — meaningful earnings expansion at this scale typically warrants attention from growth-oriented investors.
+Where growth and expectations intersect, the estimated 12-month price change of 17.84%, where analyst assumptions support a moderate upside case if execution remains steady, while TTM revenue growth of 18.48% suggesting the portfolio's holdings are growing revenues at a measured, sustainable pace.
+The projected 12-month EPS growth rate of 45.2% is a standout component of the forward case — meaningful earnings expansion at this scale typically warrants attention from growth-oriented investors.
 Both signals are useful lenses, but they tend to diverge most sharply near inflection points in both business fundamentals and market sentiment.
 The durability of both the operating trend and analyst optimism will determine whether the current setup translates into measurable near-term returns.
 The estimated 12-month price change is a weighted composite of analyst price target estimates adjusted by each holding's ETF weight, sourced from publicly available data, and should not be interpreted as a reliable prediction of future performance.

 Conclusion